A machine learning approach to portfolio pricing and risk management for high-dimensional problems: Nested Monte Carlo for a European call option

 Before we can test the quality of the nested Monte Carlo estimator for a finite simulation budget, we need to decide how to split said budget between inner and outer simulations.
 Different combinations of outer and inner simulations will produce different nested Monte Carlo estimators.
 The bias and variance of the nested Monte Carlo estimator depends on both the amount of outer and inner simulations.
 Each combination has a different bias and variance and therefore a different mean absolute error.
-This is shown in Tables \ref{tab:call_mae_pv_nmc} and \ref{tab:call_mae_es_nmc} for a fixed total budget of 50,000 simulations.\footnote{In keeping with industry convention, the present value is reported as positive number, $|V_0|$, without taking into account the fact that it is a short position.} In each individual estimation (inner--outer combination), the error is calculated as a percentage of the benchmark value and therefore we refer to the quality metric as \say{MApE}, for Mean Absolute percentage Error.
-The formula is described in Section \ref{sec:qual_metrics}.
+This is shown in Table \ref{tab:call_mae_es_nmc} for a fixed total budget of $n_0\times n_1=50{,}000$ simulations.\footnote{In keeping with industry convention, the present value is reported as positive number, $|V_0|$, without taking into account the fact that it is a short position.} In each individual estimation (inner--outer combination), the error is calculated as a percentage of the benchmark value and therefore we refer to the quality metric as \say{MApE}, for Mean Absolute percentage Error.
+The formula is described in Appendix~\ref{sec:qual_metrics}.
 It is important to note that since the expected shortfall is calculated on $-\Delta V_1$, the error on $V_0$ is also part of the error on $\mbox{ES}_{{99\%} }(-\Delta V_1)$.

 As described in \cite{broadie2015risk}, it is not possible, in general cases, to decide for a finite budget how to make this inner-outer split in an optimal way.
-In this paper we will err on the side of presenting optimistic risk figures for nested Monte Carlo estimations, by choosing an optimal split based on our knowledge of the benchmark value.
+In this paper we will err on the side of presenting optimistic risk figures for nested Monte Carlo estimations, by choosing an optimal split corresponding to the smallest MApE ES.
 This bias towards more accurate nested Monte Carlo risk estimations than possible in practice will not be a problem for our analysis, since we find that the proposed replicating martingale method produces more accurate results than the optimal nested Monte Carlo, which is already better than what one would obtain in practice.
-Since the optimal number of simulations for risk calculations is different than for the pricing calculations, it is not possible to be optimal for both at the same time.
-We have chosen the optimal set for risk calculations.
-This problem does not exist for regression-based methods, since it is not necessary to split the training budget.
+Note that this problem does not exist for regression-based methods, since it is not necessary to split the training budget.